Gitualize/Gitualize/README.md

 ### API Use

-If a repository is not in the database, the server will attempt to make a call to the GitHub API to update fetch the repository.
+If a repository is not in the database, the server will attempt to make a call to the GitHub API to  fetch the repository.

 ```sh
 api/user/:username/repo/:repository_name/